 Code Games has a similar setup.
 “Originally the teams were made up of just developers and coders, and what was crucial [to our success] was when we realized the commercial mindset was missing.
 So now product management is part of each team which underscores our customer focus and the commercial mindset,” states Brian.

-In a similar vein, the most significant GIA learning to date has been to open the competition and give everyone - from salespeople to communications professionals - an opportunity to pitch a brainchild that could go on to see global adoption.
+In a similar vein, the most significant GIA learning to date has been to open the competition and give everyone - from salespeople to communications professionals - an opportunity to pitch their creative brainchild which could go on to see global adoption.

 4. Test your hypothesis